DPFP/chuwa0620/ShortQuestions/annotations.md

 ## @PathVariable: Get values from the URL path and use them as method parameters.

 ## @RequestBody: Make data from the request body to method parameters.

+## @Configuration: Make a class configuration by itself and will have methods to instantiate and configure the dependencies.

+## @Bean: When Spring finds an @Bean annotation, it executes that method and registers the return value as a bean within the ApplicationContext.